glooms/qlik-assignment/README.md

 I recommend glancing over the `client/client.py` file if there is any confusion regarding payloads or urls since all the requests listed here can be called from the client.
-The client will also print out the json response when a method is called.